 Where would you like to back up your disk?

-If this list does not display the desired bar available storage system,or enter the nam If this list does not display the desired backup location,click Add to scan the network for available storage system,or enter the name or IP address of a known storage system.
+If this list does not display the desired backup location,click Add to scan the network for available storage system,or enter the name or IP address of a known storage system.

-Disk to protect: Disk 0 All Vo Backup locations: Disk to protect: Disk: 0 All Volumes Backup locations:
+Disk to protect: Disk 0 All Volu Backup locations:

 Computer Name IP Address

 1 Storage 10.3.3.105 Add

 Remove

-1 < Back Next >] Cancel
+< Back (Next>) Cancel